-- Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Interactive Media MFA, Game Design and Development MS, Writing for Screen & Television MFA
+- Animation + Digital Arts MFA, Cinematic Arts (Media Arts, Games & Health) MA, Film & Television Production MFA, Expanded Animation MFA, Interactive Media MFA, Game Design and Development MS, Writing for Screen & Television MFA

 All applicants are required to submit supplemental materials via the SlideRoom Application.
 Please be sure to submit the correct SlideRoom Application for the program you intend to apply for and your incoming status.
 You may find specific SlideRoom Application requirements for your program below.

 You must access the SlideRoom Application via the "Go to SlideRoom" link in the SlideRoom tab in the Program Materials quadrant of the Graduate Application for Admission.
 The SlideRoom Application should only be accessed via this button in order for your applications to be linked and successfully submitted.

 You may apply to up to three graduate programs.
 If you apply to more than one SCA program, you must submit a SlideRoom Application for each program.

 Select the program(s) you intend to apply for to view SlideRoom Application instructions.